amit-davidson/Chronos/README.md

 Pass the entry point

 ```
-chronos --file <path_to_main>
+chronos --file <path_to_main> --mod <path_to_module>
 ```

 Help

 ```
 Usage of ./chronos:
-  -file string
+  --file string
     	The file containing the entry point of the program
-  -pkg string
+  --mod string
-    	Path to the to pkg of the file.
-Tells Chronos where to perform the search.
-By default, it assumes the file is inside $GOPATH
+    	Path to the module where the search should be performed.
+It needs to be in the format:{VCS}/{organization}/{package}.
+Packages outside this path are excluded rom the search.
 ```

 ## Example: